 - Do not run the service manually when the program is running in standard mode;

 - Do not run the program through its shortcut or executable file when it's running as a service.

 Select the Logging tab in the Options window.
 General log settings, as well as log archiving settings, can be edited in this section.

 Monitoring log settings

 - Keep in memory up to log records: sets the maximum number of log records which can be kept in the memory and shown in All monitors log.

 - Log file: allows to choose one of the 3 log file storage methods: No external logging, Own log file for every project, Log to a single text file.
-For the latter case, it's necessary to select the general log file.
+For the 2nd option, the project's log file will be kept in the same folder as the project.
+For the latter option, it's necessary to specify the path to the general log file.

 - Log the following states (Green, Red, Black): choose which monitor results are logged by color.